spillz/minepy/README.rst

 ---------

 Uses pyglet to render the graphics and numpy for its powerful and fast array processing.

-Has much better performance than fogleman's original version and world size is unlimited.
+Has much better performance than fogleman's original version and world size is virtually unlimited.

 Currently uses minecraft style textures and you can easily add new block types.
 Take a look at blocks.py